 How does an artist become a PCA Directory artist?

 Recommendation to become a directory artist is a three-step process facilitated by South Central PaARTners.
 Once the application is received, a panel of peers reviews the artistic credentials of the applicant.
-Those recommended to the next stage meet with a panel for an interview and the opportunity to discuss plans for a typical 10-day residency.
-Artists who succeed at this stage are then required to demonstrate to peer observers their teaching expertise in a workshop/school setting.
+Those recommended by the panel move to the interview stage, where the applicant meets with director of South Central PaArtners for an interview and the opportunity to discuss plans for a typical 10-day residency.
+Artists who succeed at this stage will then be observed during a teaching demomnstration.
 From this process a recommendation is made to the Pennsylvania Council on the Arts, which makes the final decision for inclusion.

 To read more about PCA-supported residencies and rostered artists, visit the Pennsylvania Council on the Arts website at www.pacouncilonthearts.org/aie/